-HealthyChildren.org has a short guide on choking prevention.
+HealthyChildren.org, opens a new window has a short guide on choking prevention.

 Need more specific information for your child and family?
 Please let us help!
 Our librarians are experts on how to find the right kind of information for you.
-Fill out the Book a Librarian request to get started right away.
+Fill out the Ask a Librarian request to get started right away.